AEW World Tag Team Championship

 The AEW World Tag Team Championship is a men's professional wrestling world tag team championship created and promoted by the American promotion All Elite Wrestling (AEW).
 It is a standard tag team championship, being contested by teams of two wrestlers.
 Established on October 30, 2019, the inaugural champions were SoCal Uncensored (Frankie Kazarian and Scorpio Sky).
-Brodido (Brody King and Bandido) are the current champions in their first reign, both as a team and individually.
-They won the titles by defeating defending champions The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) and FTR (Cash Wheeler and Dax Harwood) in a three-way tag team match at Forbidden Door in London, England on August 24, 2025.
+The reigning champions are The Young Bucks (Matt Jackson and Nick Jackson), who are in their fourth reign, both as a team and individually.
+They won the title by defeating Cage and Cope (Christian Cage and Adam Copeland) in a Three-way ladder match at All Out on September 26, 2026.